 As a result, they may want to climb out of their beds and seek proximity or closeness to their parents at night.

 Negative Sleep Associations

-Between the age of 2 and 5 years, imagination begins to develop in a toddler’s mind in earnest.
+Between the ages of 2 and 5, imagination begins to develop in a toddler’s mind in earnest.

-At this stage, magical thinking and things such as fears and nightmares or night terrors start to emerge and may be challenging for parents who are looking for ways on how to toddler to sleep alone.
+At this stage, magical thinking and things such as fears and nightmares or night terrors start to emerge and may be challenging for parents looking for ways for a toddler to sleep alone.

-Since the toddler is not able to separate imagination from reality, they may become very unsettled hence resist sleeping alone.
+Since the toddler cannot separate imagination from reality, they may become very unsettled hence resist sleeping alone.

 Toddlers feel safe when close to those they love and tend to cling around all the time.
 Clinging happens especially in times of stress of uncertainties that result in bedtime fears.

-When fear develops, it’s natural to find them needing comfort from those they are attached to, like parents or babysitters.
+When fear develops, it’s natural to find them needing comfort from those attached to, like parents or babysitters.
 It mostly develops in toddlers who get separated from their parents during the day.

-Some parents are not aware that the bedtime habits they allow or encourage can lead to sleep problems on their children.
+Some parents are not aware that the bedtime habits they allow or encourage can lead to sleep problems in their children.